tobydriscoll/markdown-cv/index.md

 [60] T. A. Driscoll, R. J. Braun, and C. G. Begley, “Automatic detection of the cornea location in video captures of fluorescence,” Modeling and Artificial Intelligence in Ophthalmology, vol. 3, no. 1, Art. no. 1.

-[59] R. A. Luke, R. J. Braun, T. A. Driscoll, D. Awisi-Gyau, and C. G. Begley, “Parameter Estimation for Mixed-Mechanism Tear Film Thinning,” Bull Math Biol, vol. 83, no. 5, p.
+[59] R. A. Luke, R. J. Braun, T. A. Driscoll, D. Awisi-Gyau, and C. G. Begley, “Parameter estimation for mixed-mechanism tear film thinning,” Bull Math Biol, vol. 83, no. 5, p.
 56.

 `2020`
-[58] K. W. Aiton and T. A. Driscoll, “Preconditioned Nonlinear Iterations for Overlapping Chebyshev Discretizations with Independent Grids,” SIAM J. Sci.
+[58] K. W. Aiton and T. A. Driscoll, “Preconditioned nonlinear iterations for overlapping Chebyshev discretizations with independent grids,” SIAM J. Sci.
 Comput., vol. 42, no. 4, pp. A2360–A2370.

 [57] R. A. Luke, R. J. Braun, T. A. Driscoll, C. G. Begley, and D. Awisi-Gyau, “Parameter Estimation for Evaporation-Driven Tear Film Thinning,” Bull Math Biol, vol. 82, no. 6, p.
 71.